 Medica covers skilled nursing facility services as described in the Benefit Chart section of this Policy.
 Care must be provided under the direction of a physician.
-Skilled nursing facility services are eligible for coverage only if they qualify as reimbursable under Medicare.

 - 1. Services received from a non-network skilled nursing facility. - 2.
 Custodial care and other non-skilled services. - 3.
-Self-care or self-help training (non-medical). - 4.
+Self-care or self-help training (non-medical), including, but not limited to, educational therapy, aerobic conditioning, therapeutic exercises, work hardening programs, etc., and all related material and products for these programs. - 4.
 Services primarily educational in nature. - 5.
 Vocational and job rehabilitation. - 6.
 Recreational therapy. - 7.
 Health clubs. - 8.
 Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 9.
 Voice training. - 10.
 Outpatient rehabilitation services when no medical diagnosis is present. - 11.
 Group physical, speech and occupational therapy.